acend/kubernetes-basics-training/content/en/docs/03/_index.md

 The message `Push successful` signifies the image's succesful build and push to OpenShift's internal image.

-In above command you discovered a new resource type `bc` which is the abbreviation for _BuildConfig_.
+In the above command you discovered a new resource type `bc` which is the abbreviation for _BuildConfig_.
 A BuildConfig defines how a container images has to be built.

 A _Build_ resource represents the build process itself based upon the BuildConfig's definition.